jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/caching-multi-site.md

       socket-buffer-size=32768 maximum-time-between-pings=60000 maximum-message-count=230000 message-time-to-live=180
       eviction-policy=none capacity=1 overflow directory=. groups=[] loadProbe=ConnectionCountProbe
       loadPollInterval=5000 tcpNoDelay=true
 ....
-Started BootGeodeMultiSiteCachingServerApplication in 5.543 seconds (JVM running for 6.26) [vmware-gemfire-name] Cluster [BootGeodeMultiSiteCachingServerApplication-Site1] configured and bootstrapped successfully!
+Started BootGemFireMultiSiteCachingServerApplication in 5.543 seconds (JVM running for 6.26) [vmware-gemfire-name] Cluster [BootGemFireMultiSiteCachingServerApplication-Site1] configured and bootstrapped successfully!
 ```

 You should see similar output when you start cluster \#2.